tecladocode/rest-apis-flask-python/guides/Heroku Tutorial.md

 web: uwsgi uwsgi.ini
 ```

 And this is all the preparation we need in our project for Heroku.
-Remeber to `push` these changes to your GitHub repository.
+Remember to `push` these changes to your GitHub repository.

 ## Setting up Heroku for our app